-Audiologists identify, assess and provide treatment for individuals of all ages with hearing and balance disorders, including the dispensing of hearing aids.
-Audiologists also manage and supervise programs and services related to human communication and its disorders; counsel families, individuals, and caregivers; and provide consultation, make referrals and develop preventative programs.
+Audiologists identify, assess, manage and interpret test results related to disorders of human hearing, balance and other neural systems, including the dispensing of hearing aids.
+Audiologists also supervise programs and services related to human communication and its disorders; counsel families, individuals and caregivers; and provide consultation, make referrals and develop preventative programs.